thinkbigdo/learn-react/basics/react-3/README.md

 ## What's the point?

+We now have:

-Component as a pure function.
+- Component as a pure function.
-Component as a React class.
+- Component as a React class.

+Which leads us to:

--- Pure function is simple and easy.
+#### Pure function is simple and easy.
 It takes only the props argument.

--- React class takes at /minimum/ an object literal with a property that is a function.
+#### React class takes at /minimum/ an object literal with a property that is a function.
 This paves the way for further functionality that we will discuss in the next sections.